Close up view of plants on Cornish cliff, with view of sea and blue skies in background

 Matilda Longstaff

-Matilda is also starting in October 2024 (alt. funding) and will be working on a project entitled “Sound of Sharks: assessing the spatial and temporal distribution of sharks in Plymouth Sound and surrounding waters to inform sustainable ecosystem management approaches”.
+Matilda also started in October 2024 (alt. funding) and is working on a project entitled “Sound of Sharks: assessing the spatial and temporal distribution of sharks in Plymouth Sound and surrounding waters to inform sustainable ecosystem management approaches”.
 Elasmobranchs (sharks and rays) play a key role in maintaining ecosystem structure and function, underpinning valuable recreational and commercial sectors, but they are threatened with extinction globally and population recovery potential is limited.
 The project aims to help stem their decline by improving monitoring, management, and conservation.
-Matilda will be using a combination of acoustic telemetry (tagging and tracking), video surveys and remote sensing data to build a better understanding of elasmobranch distribution, movement and habitat use in Plymouth Sound and nearby waters.
+Matilda is using a combination of acoustic telemetry (tagging and tracking), video surveys and remote sensing data to build a better understanding of elasmobranch distribution, movement and habitat use in Plymouth Sound and nearby waters.

-She will be supervised by: Dr Emma Sheehan (UoP), Professor David Sims (MBA), and Dr Peter Miller (PML).
+She is supervised by: Dr Emma Sheehan (UoP), Professor David Sims (MBA), and Dr Peter Miller (PML).

 Oliver Thomas